fstark/mandelbrot65/README.md

 # mandelbrot65
-Mandelbrot calulcation on a 6502
+Mandelbrot calculation on a 6502